liferay/liferay-docs/develop/learning-paths/mvc/articles/03-writing-a-data-driven-application/01-using-service-builder.markdown

 6. Check the *Local service* check box.

+7. Select the Guestbook entity on the left and check the *Uuid* attribute from the list of optional attributes.

-7. Open the Guestbook entity on the left to reveal its attributes.
+8. Expand the Guestbook entity on the left to reveal its attributes.
 Click the *Columns* attribute.

-8. Click the *Add Default Columns* link at the bottom.
+9. Click the *Add Default Columns* link at the bottom.
 This adds the primary key for this table/entity and some other columns that Liferay uses by default, such as the ID of the user who created this entity, the create date, the modified date, and more.

-9. Click the *+* button to the right of the list of columns.
+10. Click the *+* button to the right of the list of columns.
 This lets you add a new column.

-10. Give your new column the name *name* and make it a `String` type.
+11. Give your new column the name *name* and make it a `String` type.

-11. Click the *Entities* link on the left again.
+12. Click the *Entities* link on the left again.
 You'll see that your Guestbook entity is already in the list.

-12. Click the *+* button to the right of the list of entities.
+13. Click the *+* button to the right of the list of entities.
 This lets you add a new entity.

-13. Name your new entity *Entry*, and make sure both Local Service and Remote Service are checked.
+14. Name your new entity *Entry*, and make sure both Local Service and Remote Service are checked.

+15. Select the Entry entity on the left and check the *Uuid* attribute.

-14. The Entry entity now appears in the list on the left.
+16. The Entry entity now appears in the list on the left.
 Expand it and click the *Columns* attribute.

-15. As you did before, click *Add Default Columns*.
+17. As you did before, click *Add Default Columns*.

-16. Click the *+* button to the right of the list of columns.
+18. Click the *+* button to the right of the list of columns.

-17. Name your new column *name* and make it a `String`.
+19. Name your new column *name* and make it a `String`.

-18. Use the + button to add two more `String` columns: *email* and *message*.
+20. Use the + button to add two more `String` columns: *email* and *message*.

-19. Use the + button to add a column of type *long* to hold the foreign key to the Guestbook entity.
+21. Use the + button to add a column of type *long* to hold the foreign key to the Guestbook entity.
 Call this column *guestbookId*.

 ![Figure 1: When your entities have been defined, you should have a configuration like this one.](../../images/lds-sb-1.png)